 NVIDIA's software will auto-pick the GPU to use with a particular application, and you can override this by right-clicking on a program's icon and select the "run with GPU" option.
 You get the NVIDIA control panel but not the full GeForce Experience.
 You can install GeForce Experience to optimize game settings, but the other features won't work since this uses a proprietary graphics driver.

 How about the Windows competition?
 You won't find a tablet with dedicated graphics, and it's rare on 13" and 14" Ultrabooks.
+There's absolutely nothing that directly competes with the powerful Performance Base model in terms of graphics performance.
 We do occasionally see the NVIDIA 940M in convertibles like the 14" ThinkPad Yoga, but the tablet doesn't separate from the base, so it is a different design.
-Of course if you remove the tablet from the keyboard, it will run on integrated graphics, and Microsoft's solution is to mount the tablet the other way round, so you're using a 3.34 lb. tablet, which is just a few ounces lighter than the ThinkPad Yoga 14/ Yoga 260 (same machine with two names!).
+Of course if you remove the tablet from the keyboard, it will run on integrated graphics, and Microsoft's solution is to mount the tablet the other way round, so you're using a 3.34/ 3.6 lb. tablet, which is just a few ounces lighter than the ThinkPad Yoga 14/ Yoga 260 (same machine with two names!).
 The dedicated graphics are significantly faster than integrated graphics used on competing Ultrabooks, and that's impressive for a product that can be used as a (heavy) tablet.
-For more upscale buyers, there's the new Lenovo ThinkPad X1 Yoga, which is the essentially the X1 Carbon with a Yoga hinge and Wacom AES pen.
-It weighs just 2.8 lbs., is available with full HD and QHD IPS screens (not as good as Surface Book's, but not bad either) and there's an optoinal QHD OLED display coming in April 2016.
+For more upscale buyers, there's the Lenovo ThinkPad X1 Yoga, which is the essentially the X1 Carbon with a Yoga hinge and Wacom AES pen.
+It weighs just 2.8 lbs., is available with full HD and QHD IPS screens (not as good as Surface Book's, but not bad either) and there's an optoinal QHD OLED display too (seriously eye-searing and colorful).
 Like the Surface Book, it's quite expensive.
 It's tablet doesn't separate from the keyboard and there's no dedicated graphics option, but it's a ligher machine overall.